Le-bo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 A script that creates an empty file
-A script that adds execute permissions to the owner of the file hello A script that adds execute permissions to the owner and group owner, and read permissions to other users
+A script that adds execute permissions to the owner of the file hello A script that adds execute permissions to the owner and group owner, and read permissions to other users A script that adds execution permission to the owner, the group owner and the other users, to the file hello